 Safety in KenyaKenya is always in the spotlight.
-Nairobi is one of Africa’s media hubs and a favourite posting for journalists – but the news isn’t always good.
+Nairobi is one of Africa’s business and media hubs and a favourite posting for expatriates and journalists – but the news isn’t always good.

 SomaliaIn Kenya’s neighbour to the north-east, Somalia, there had been until recently no functioning government for most of the last two decades.
 An extremist group, Al-Shabaab, emerged there and took over large parts of the country.
-When two tourists were kidnapped and one killed in separate incidents in 2011 (one at a private home on Manda island, the other at a remote beachfront lodge near Kiwaiyu island at the extreme northern end of the coast), the Kenyan army crossed the porous Somalian border.
+When, in 2011, two tourists were kidnapped and one killed in separate incidents (one at a private home on Manda island, the other at a remote beachfront lodge near Kiwaiyu island at the extreme northern end of the coast), the Kenyan army crossed the porous Somalian border.
 By the end of 2012 Kenya had occupied the whole of southern Somalia, while a new government was established in Mogadishu.

 Download the Expert Africa brochure, including full details of all our Kenya safaris.